Cost of Living in Okinawa - Updated Prices & Insights

 How affordable is housing in Okinawa?

-Rent is one of Okinawa's biggest advantages – 1-bedroom apartments range from $394 to $437 per month, and even central neighborhoods stay accessible on modest incomes.
+Rent is one of the biggest advantages of living in Okinawa – 1-bedroom apartments range from $400 to $445 per month, and even central neighborhoods stay accessible on modest incomes.
 Cheap housing frees up cash for everything else.

 How much should I budget for food per month in Okinawa?